cpu/wolf/README.md

 ### Building ROM from source

-To, build the room [rgbds](https://github.com/rednex/rgbds) must be installed and the `rgbasm`, `rgblink`, and `rgbfix` commands must be in your `$PATH`.
+To, build the ROM [rgbds](https://github.com/rednex/rgbds) must be installed and the `rgbasm`, `rgblink`, and `rgbfix` commands must be in your `$PATH`.

 1. Run `make`